-The Armenian passport currently ranks on the 77th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 63 countries.
+The Armenian passport is currently ranked 73rd place on the Guide Passport Index.
+It provides visa-free access to 68 destinations.
 Giving it an overall medium-low mobility score.
-Albanian passport holders have visa-free access and visas on arrival to countries such as Brazil, Russia, China, and Panama.
-Albanian nationals require a visa to enter about 163 destinations in the world.
+Armenian passport holders have visa-free access and visas on arrival to countries such as Brazil, Russia, China, and Panama.
+Armenian nationals require a visa to enter about 161 destinations in the world.
 Some of the destinations where a prior visa is required are the United States, the European Union and Japan.

-The overall population is 2.9 million people.
+The overall population is 3 million people.
 The capital of the country is Yerevan, which is also the most populous city.
 Other major cities are Armavir and Artashat.
 The largest airport is Zvartnots International Airport (EVN) with 3.3 million yearly passengers.
 The second largest is Shirak Airport (LWN) with 147,000 yearly passengers.
-Zvartnots airport has excellent flight connections to the entire European Union and beyond.
+Zvartnots Airport has excellent flight connections to the entire European Union and beyond.

 Armenia’s culture has evolved over the course of the history of the country.
 Its religion is Armenian Apostolic.
-The official langue is Armenian, though Russian is widely spoken.
+The official language is Armenian, though Russian is widely spoken.
 The legal system is the civil law.
 The government type is a parliamentary democracy.
-The head of government is the elected President Armen Sarkissian and the Prime Minister is Nikol Pashinyan.
+The head of government is the elected President Vahagn Khachaturyan and the Prime Minister is Nikol Pashinyan.
 The elections take place every 5 years and the president is elected indirectly by the assembly.

-The official currency of the country is the Armenian dram (AMD) with the current exchange rate being AMD 480 to the USD.
-The country has an open economy, generating a GDP of approximately $32.8 billion.
-Its citizens have a per capita income of $10,995.
+The official currency of the country is the Armenian dram (AMD) with the current exchange rate being AMD 403 to the USD.
+The country has an open economy, generating a GDP of approximately $23.7 billion.
+Its citizens have a per capita income of $8,008.
 The GDP is mostly made up of 2 key sectors, which are industry and agriculture.
 Armenia is famous for its brandy and wine, which is one of the biggest export products.
-Additionally, mining, silk, instruments, fruit and livestock are important contributors to the economy.
+Additionally, mining, silk, instruments, fruit, and livestock are important contributors to the economy.
 The GDP has grown significantly in the past years with yearly growth rates over 7%.